-Yogurt in mac and cheese?!
-53 surprising ways to use it at home
+53 ways to use up that tub of yogurt in the fridge

 40. Whip up fast "raw" chocolate chip cookie dough

-TODAY Food Senior Editor Vidya Rao's genius idea for replicating the sweet treat: Combine Greek yogurt, ground cinnamon, maple syrup and peanut butter and chocolate chips.
+Try TODAY Food contributing writer Vidya Rao's genius idea for replicating the sweet treat: Combine Greek yogurt, ground cinnamon, maple syrup and peanut butter and chocolate chips.
 Trust us, it's awesome and truly tastes like the real thing.

 41. Make more yogurt